Carlytes/one-click-hugo-cms/site/content/_index.md

 Inspired by the effortless grace of our local roaz (dolphin), we sought to create the perfect, no-fuss foundation.
 The result is what we believe is simply the best white t-shirt in the world.
 It’s cut for true comfort (say goodbye to slim-fit constraint), crafted from a modern, substantial fabric that drapes perfectly, and designed to look and feel right on any body, at any age.
 This is modern comfort, realized."
 values:
     heading: Our values
-    text: At ROAZ, our philosophy is simple: true comfort must be comfortable for the planet, too.
+    text: "At ROAZ, our philosophy is simple: true comfort must be comfortable for the planet, too.
 It’s a responsibility born from our home in Setúbal, where the graceful roaz dolphin reminds us daily of the delicate balance we must protect.
 Choosing ROAZ means choosing a garment made with respect—for the people who craft it, for the body that wears it, and for the coastal home that inspires it.
-It’s comfort that cares, designed for a world we all share.
+It’s comfort that cares, designed for a world we all share."
 ---